burrt/compsci-docs/_v1/sorting-and-searching.md

 ### Depth First Search

 * It doesn't care about the optimal path - it traverses the tree to the deepest levels - this `m` could be infinite.
-* Once a dead-end is reached, it returns and pops the next neighbour node at the `d-1`th level
+* Once a dead-end is reached, it returns and pops the next neighbor node at the `d-1`th level
 * Stack based implementation.

 Difference with BFS: